Heap (mathematics): Heterogeneous relations

-$[p, q, r] = p q^T r$ where q^{T} is the converse relation of q.
+$[p, q, r] = p q^\mathrm{T} r$ where q^{T} is the converse relation of q.
 The result of this composition is also in $\mathcal{B}(A,B)$ so a mathematical structure has been formed by the ternary operation.
 Viktor Wagner was motivated to form this heap by his study of transition maps in an atlas which are partial functions.
 Thus a heap is more than a tweak of a group: it is a general concept including a group as a trivial case.

 Theorems

-Theorem: A semiheap with a biunitary element e may be considered an involuted semigroup with operation given by ab = [a, e, b] and involution by a^{–1} = [e, a, e].
+A semiheap with a biunitary element e may be considered an involuted semigroup with operation given by ab = [a, e, b] and involution by a^{–1} = [e, a, e].

 When the above construction is applied to a heap, the result is in fact a group.
 Note that the identity e of the group can be chosen to be any element of the heap.

-Theorem: Every semiheap may be embedded in an involuted semigroup.
+Every semiheap may be embedded in an involuted semigroup.

 As in the study of semigroups, the structure of semiheaps is described in terms of ideals with an "i-simple semiheap" being one with no proper ideals.
 Mustafaeva translated the Green's relations of semigroup theory to semiheaps and defined a ρ class to be those elements generating the same principle two-sided ideal.
 He then proved that no i-simple semiheap can have more than two ρ classes.

 He also described regularity classes of a semiheap S:

-$D(m,n) = \{a \mid \exists x \in S : a = a^n x a^m \}$ where n and m have the same parity and the ternary operation of the semiheap applies at the left of a string from S.
+$$D(m,n) = \{a \mid \exists x \in S : a = a^n x a^m \}$$ where n and m have the same parity and the ternary operation of the semiheap applies at the left of a string from S.

 He proves that S can have at most 5 regularity classes.
 Mustafaev calls an ideal B "isolated" when $a^n \in B \implies a \in B .$ He then proves that when S = D(2,2), then every ideal is isolated and conversely.

 Studying the semiheap Z(A, B) of heterogeneous relations between sets A and B, in 1974 K. A. Zareckii followed Mustafaev's lead to describe ideal equivalence, regularity classes, and ideal factors of a semiheap.